maratai/craftery/sff.md

 **Nota bene**: Categories are for my own organizational purposes.
-I'm not interested in flamewars about subsubsubgenres.
+I'm not interested in flamewars about subsubsubgenres, thanks.

 # Military Fantasy
 - Miles Cameron.
 The Traitor Son Cycle #1 *The Red Knight*. **currently reading**